Make sure your thirsty trees get a drink every week!

 - Position your hose at the base of your tree set on trickle for one hour to get the recommended 15 gallons, once a week.

 - For larger, mature trees or trees with visible signs of stress—loss of leaves or yellowing foliage—use a water conserving drip hose around the drip lines of your trees, watering very gradually once a week for a 24 hour period.

 - Or, a standard hose set to trickle under each of the four quadrants of the drip line; about 60 gallons for every 10ft. x 10ft. section.
 Be sure to periodically check the hose to monitor and be mindful of how much water you’re putting out, and that the drip line is receiving proper saturation.

 - Click here to learn about how to care for trees during a drought

 - Click here to learn about how to water trees with a garden hose

 - Click here to learn about how to water trees with a soaker hose

 - Click here to learn about how to water trees with a 5-gallon bucket

 Please remember to water your trees

 If you are unsure when to water your trees, follow our weekly watering recommendations from May through October.
 Each Tuesday we consult the previous week’s precipitation to determine the condition—Normal, Dry or Severe—and appropriate action to take.
-Watering recommendations are posted on our homepage, Facebook and Twitter accounts.
+Watering recommendations are posted on our homepage, Facebook and Twitter accounts by Wednesday morning.